UppsalaKommun/EpiMarkdown/README.md

 This is an attempt to implement a [Markdown](http://en.wikipedia.org/wiki/Markdown) alternative to the default [TinyMCE](http://www.tinymce.com) editor in [EPiServer](http://www.episerver.com/).

+## Why Markdown in EPiServer!?

+slubbo, rock on here...

 ## It should...

 - Support episerver soft links